renderorange/weather-api/README.txt

 ## config.environment

-Whether the api is running on development or production.
+Whether the API is running on development or production.
 If development, values of 'devel' will be returned instead of reading the values via GPIO.

 ## config.dht